 Cars marked “Fahrschule” (driving school) mean a student driver may be at the wheel.
 However, you don’t have too much to worry about; in typical thorough German fashion, Fahrschule cars are equipped with dual controls so that the instructor can take over any time the student gets into serious trouble.
 The practical, on-the-road training time has to include night driving, autobahn experience, in-town driving, and a multitude of other driving situations.
 The test for a German driver’s license includes questions about the mechanical aspects of an automobile, in addition to the usual examination on the rules of the road.

 German and European traffic law has a few variations that North American drivers may not always be aware of.
 For instance, it is illegal to pass on the right on the Autobahn.
 Slow moving vehicles must always move to the right, and faster vehicles may pass on the left only.
 The only exception is when both lanes are moving slowly (under 60 km per hour, 35 mph), as in the frequent traffic jams (Verkehrsstaus).
 In such cases drivers are allowed to pass on the right, but at a speed no higher than 20 km per hour faster than the traffic in the left lane.
-(For more on traffic laws in A, CH, and D see Driving – Part 2.)
+(For more on traffic laws in A, CH, and D see Renting a Car in Germany/Europe.)

-You will see speed limit signs (round) posted much less often in Germany than in the U.S. But German drivers are expected to know the law.
+You will see round-shaped speed limit signs posted much less often in Germany than in the US, but German drivers are expected to know the law.
 In cities and towns, the speed limit (Tempolimit) is 50 km/h (31 mph) unless otherwise posted.
 In the last decade or so, the “30-Zone” has gained great popularity.
 These are residential areas with a posted 30 km/h (18 mph) speed limit to protect children and pedestrians who live in the neighborhood.
 On normal two-lane highways the limit is 100 km/h (62 mph).
 Cars towing trailers must stay under 80 km/h (50 mph).
 The autobahn has a “suggested” speed limit of 130 km/h (80 mph), a suggestion widely ignored by many Mercedes and Porsche drivers.
 They may suddenly appear out of nowhere, close behind, blinking their brights to move you out of their way.
-Not even $8.00-per-gallon gasoline (in 2013) can make most German drivers slow down.
+Not even gasoline priced at double the North American rate can make most German drivers slow down.

 In Austria, Germany, and Switzerland, children under the age of 13 are not allowed to sit in the front seat of any vehicle that has a back seat.
 Seat belts are mandatory for the driver and all passengers in the car, front and back.